 Protect yourself with Allianz Travel Insurance.
 As of January 2017, Naturalist Journeys pays 100% of your flight carbon offset.
 Cost of the Journey Cost of the journey is \$5690 DBL / \$6140 SGL per person from Inverness, Scotland, based on double occupancy and includes: accommodations for 12 nights, meals as specified in the itinerary, professional guide services, local guides, local park and reserve entrance fees, and miscellaneous program expenses.
 Cost does not include roundtrip airfare to or from Inverness, airport transfers, or items of a personal nature such as laundry, telephone, drinks from the bar, or gratuities for porterage or personal services.
-Travel Information Please plan to arrive at Inverness Airport (INV) on the morning of June 10, 2022, or ahead of time (at your own expense).
+Travel Information Please plan to arrive at Inverness Airport (INV) at your convenience on Aug.
+12, 2021, or ahead of time (at your own expense).
 We can recommend a hotel if you plan to come in early.
-Please plan your flights home in the afternoon on June 22.
-Please check your flight times with us before you book and finalize your plans.
+Please plan your flights home at your convenience on Aug.
+24. Please check your flight times with us before you book and finalize your plans.
 Photo Credits To come ...